The author is a guitarist and bassist with over 35 years of experience as a musician.

-The Fender Precision Bass is a classic among classics.
-It’s heritage dates back to the very dawn of the electric bass guitar, and it has remained one of the top choices for bassists in just about every genre you can imagine.
-Its punch and power has set the standard in metal, funk, jazz, country, blues and rock.
+The Fender Precision Bass is a classic among the classics.
+Its heritage dates back to the very dawn of the electric bass guitar, and it has remained one of the top choices for bassists in just about every genre you can imagine.
+Its punch and power have set the standard in metal, funk, jazz, country, blues, and rock.

 Like all American-made Fender guitars, the American Standard Precision Bass is a high-quality instrument worthy of the attention of professional bassists.
 It’s also a little expensive and, while nobody would argue it isn’t worth the asking price, some of us just can’t afford it.